-Your pool deck is a part of the beauty and functionality of your backyard pool area.
-When you’re designing or remodeling your pool, it’s important to give as much time and thought to your deck as to the pool itself.
+Your deck is a part of the beauty and functionality of your backyard pool area.
+When you’re designing or remodeling your pool deck, it’s important to give as much time and thought to your deck as to the pool itself.
 If you’re trying to decide between pool deck pavers and concrete, it’s important to know that both are good choices!
-Pool deck pavers have long-lasting beauty, while concrete is as attractive as it is practical.
+Pavers have long-lasting beauty, while concrete is as attractive as it is practical.

 Before you purchase one or the other types of decking material, learn about the differences.
 The kind you choose will affect the look of your backyard and the durability of your deck for years to come.
 Working with a knowledgeable, reputable contractor can help as well.